PCM-M46-Coursework/W05-Todo-List-Challenge/README.md

 ## Retrospective

 Material UI is a blessing to use, but it does produce this very cut-and-paste website feel, similar to using Bootstrap with the default settings.
-At this point, we had not touched on Styled Conponents, and so although I was able to capitalise on many of the advanced features within MUI, I was not able to make it as polished as I would have liked.
+At this point, we had not touched on Styled Components, and so although I was able to capitalise on many of the advanced features within MUI, I was not able to make it as polished as I would have liked.

 Using Local Storage as a persistence medium was a challenge.
 There still are a few bugs that mean that the selected state of menu items don't correlate to user actions correctly.
 If I were to do this again, I'd want to use routing to pass a slug as a parameter, to ensure that the menus don't get cross-wired.
 I'd also switch out from using Local Storage, to something a bit more robust.